HyQuRP: Hybrid quantum-classical neural network with rotational and permutational equivariance: Method: HyQuRP

-where $\|\mathbf{s}\|_1 = \sum_{\ell=1}^k s_\ell$ is the Hamming weight of $\mathbf{s}$.
-The operators $P^{\pm}_k$ are Hermitian and commute with the pair–permuting action of $S_{\mathrm{pair}}$.
-These operators are specifically constructed to be invariant under pair-permutations, but symmetric or anti-symmetric under the internal permutation, i.e., swap the qubits within each pair.
-However, this is not the only possible outcome of the twirling; see Appendix~\ref{Our Quantum Network via Twirling} for further details.
+The generators $P^{\pm}_k$ are special form of generators that are equivariant under pair–permuting action of $\Sym_{\mathrm{pair}}$ discussed in the previous section.
+Still, we further added symmetric or antisymmetric property under the internal permutation, i.e., swap the qubits within each pair.
+This is because we believe adding such constraints makes the overall circuit better trainable while maintaining the performance of the model (see Sec.~\ref{sec:hyqurp_ablation}).

 Our dual-equivariant gate combines these matrices over all $k$ values:

 and our quantum circuit is just a stack of $B$ blocks $G^\ell$, given as

 where $c_{l,k}^{\pm}$ are the trainable parameters for block $\ell$ and cycle length $k$.